pitfail/pitfail-reports/report1/report1.rst

 Attribute Definitions
 .....................

-Because it is primarily web-based, the PitFail program is mostly stateless.
+Because it is primarily web-based, the Pitfail program is mostly stateless.
 Persistent data is almost entirely stored in a database, the schema for which is described later.